evogelsa/dcs-real-weather/cmd/realweather/README.md

         `icao` will be used.
 Set `icao` to `""` to use `icao-list`.
     * `options.weather.runway-elevation`: number
       * This is the runway/airport elevation of the ICAO configured in meters.
+      This value influences the following values in the output mission:
-      This is used to convert cloud heights between MSL and AGL values for METAR accuracy.
-Using this value the METAR will report the clouds in hundreds of feet AGL.
-Additionally the elevation is used to properly represent the QNH in DCS.
-This value will also be used for the reference height in wind calculation if the Open Meteo API is disabled and `options.weather.wind.fixed-reference` is false.
+        * Cloud heights - Used to convert between MSL and AGL values for METAR accuracy.
+METAR will report clouds in hundreds of feet AGL
+        * QNH - Used to properly represent the QNH in DCS
+        * Temperature - Used to adjust sea level temperature based on a standard atmosphere lapse rate
+        * Winds - Used as the reference height in wind calculation if Open Meteo API is disabled and `options.weather.wind.fixed-reference` is false
     * `options.weather.wind`: table
       * This section defines wind specific weather options.
       * `options.weather.wind.enable`: boolean